-This week I’m talking about whether nagging wives and girlfriends are a fact of life and whether you should put up with critical, fault finding husbands and boyfriends.
+This week, when your sister-in-law protects her cheating brother, whether nagging wives and girlfriends are a fact of life and whether you should put up with critical, fault finding husbands and boyfriends.
 Plus, why you do need to ask at least some questions when you’re on a date.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.